maharavo11/Malaria-case-Prediction/README.md

-# Predicting Malaria and Diarhea cases in Mozambique leveraging Machine learning regression
+# Predicting Malaria and Diarhea cases in Mozambique leveraging Machine learning.

 This repository consist of predicting malaria and diarrhea cases for each district in mozambique using machine learning model.